pywavefront/PyWavefront/ROADMAP.md

 collect the actual data.
 We then provide methods for obtaining the data in various ways after the parse is done.

+## Documentation

+Write proper docs using either readthedocs or github pages.
+A `docs` branch was started a while ago and we should revive that.

 ## Improved Visualization